apache/flink/docs/streaming_guide.md

 ```java
 IterativeDataStream<Integer> iteration = source.iterate();
 ```
-The operator applied on the iteration starting point will be the head of the iteration, where data is fed back from the iteration tail.
+The operator applied on the iteration starting point is the head of the iteration, where data is fed back from the iteration tail.

 ```java
 DataStream<Integer> head = iteration.map(new IterationHead());
 ```

-To close an iteration and define the iteration tail, the user needs to call `.closeWith(tail)` method of the `IterativeDataStream`:
+To close an iteration and define the iteration tail, the user calls `.closeWith(tail)` method of the `IterativeDataStream`:

 ```java
 DataStream<Integer> tail = head.map(new IterationTail());